xemwebe/argmin-core/README.md

 [![Build Status](https://travis-ci.org/stefan-k/argmin-rs.svg?branch=master)](https://travis-ci.org/stefan-k/argmin-rs)

-# argmin-core: Argmin Optimizaton toolbox core
+# argmin-core: argmin optimizaton toolbox core

 This crate contains the core functionality of argmin.
 If you just want to run an optimization method, this is *not* what you are looking for.